-- make available the personnel and facilities that the Board considers necessary for the proper functioning of the committee - include personnel necessary to permit the use of electronic means for holding meetings - provide members and alternates with information and orientation respecting - i.
+- Make available the personnel and facilities that the Board considers necessary for the proper functioning of the committee - Include personnel necessary to permit the use of electronic means for holding meetings - Provide members and alternates with information and orientation respecting - i.
 Roles of committee and of Board re: Special Education - ii.
-Ministry and Board policy relating to Special Education - ensure that the committee has an opportunity to be heard before the Board/Committee to which the recommendation is referred - ensure that an opportunity for SEAC to participate in the Annual Special Education Review is available - ensure that an opportunity for SEAC to participate in the Board's budget process in Special Education is available - ensure that an opportunity for SEAC to review the Boards' Special Education financial statements, is available
+Ministry and Board policy relating to Special Education - Ensure that the committee has an opportunity to be heard before the Board/Committee to which the recommendation is referred - Ensure that an opportunity for SEAC to participate in the Annual Special Education Plan Review - Ensure that an opportunity for SEAC to participate in the Board's budget process in Special Education - Ensure that an opportunity for SEAC to review the Boards' Special Education financial statements, is available